PsychoAndi/GAReport/README.md

 # GAReport
-Example creating a simple pdf report with DynaPDFMBS and Xojo
+Example of creating a simple PDF report with DynaPDFMBS (Starter edition) and Xojo.

 For my projects i otfen need a list report of my data.
-I use DynaPDF, this has lots of functions and is relativley easy to use.
+I use DynaPDFMBS, this has lots of functions and is relativley easy to use.
 I created this simple module with two classes, a report class and a settings class.
 Maybe this is useful for someone to have a easy-to-use class for simple reports.

 In the example app you can see what is needed to crate a list report: